cyverse/clank/README.md

 The location of these files *must* be stated in your _completed_ [variables.yml](https://github.com/iPlantCollaborativeOpenSource/clank/blob/master/dist_files/variables.yml.dist#L52-L63).

-## Contributing to Clank
+## Contributing to clank
-Generally, new roles should use Ansible Galaxy and Travis CI as detailed [here](https://pods.iplantcollaborative.org/wiki/display/csmgmt/Ansible+at+CyVerse#AnsibleatCyVerse-AnsibleGalaxyRoles) (only visible to CyVerse staff), and created using [ansible-role-template](https://github.com/cyverse-ansible/ansible-role-template).
+Generally, new roles should be created using [ansible-role-template](https://github.com/cyverse-ansible/ansible-role-template), using Ansible Galaxy and Travis CI as detailed [here](https://pods.iplantcollaborative.org/wiki/display/csmgmt/Ansible+at+CyVerse#AnsibleatCyVerse-AnsibleGalaxyRoles) (only visible to CyVerse staff). k
 License
 =======
 See [LICENSE](LICENSE) file.